Second wayward moose killed by Police in as many weeks

 No word yet on the outcome of that incident.

-16 thoughts on “Second wayward moose killed by Police in as many weeks”
+16 Replies to “Second wayward moose killed by Police in as many weeks”

 1. QUOTE: “To add even more wildlife fuel to the urban fire, a black bear was ‘treed’ in CP off Frank Street on Friday afternoon.
 Police had all adjacent roads closed-off and were reportedly out with the long guns.
 Word was they were waiting for the MNR to show-up to tranquillize the bear,” END QUOTE